HugoMatilla/Effective-JAVA-Summary/README.md

 Equivalent to the public field, more concise, provides serialization machinery for free, and guarantee against multiple instantiation, even for reflection attacks and sophisticated serialization. _It is the best way to implement a singleton_.

-## 4. Enforce noninstantiablility with a private constructor
+## 4. Enforce noninstantiability with a private constructor
 For classes that group static methods and static fields.

 Used for example to: